Deli8t/-Optimizing-Neural-Networks-Titanic--Project/README.md

 ## Acknowledgements

-The dataset was sourced from Kaggle [Link]
+The dataset was sourced from Kaggle